apache/openwhisk-package-kafka/README.md

 - key
 - value

 In Kafka terms, these fields should be self-evident.
 However, the `value` requires special consideration.
 If the `isJSONData` parameter was set `false` (or not set at all) when the trigger was created, the `value` field will be the raw value of the posted message.
-However , if `isJSONData` was set to `true` when the trigger was created, the system will make attempt to parse this value as a JSON object, on a best-effort basis.
+However, if `isJSONData` was set to `true` when the trigger was created, the system will make attempt to parse this value as a JSON object, on a best-effort basis.
 If parsing is successful, then the `value` in the trigger payload will be the resulting JSON object.

-For example, if I post a message of `{"title": "Some string", "amount": 5, "isAwesome": true}` with `isJSONData` set to `true`, my trigger payload might look something like this:
+For example, if a message of `{"title": "Some string", "amount": 5, "isAwesome": true}` is posted with `isJSONData` set to `true`, the trigger payload might look something like this:

 ```JSON
 {